deepanshs/mrsimulator/docs/introduction/getting_started.rst

 and interdisciplinary exchange of scientific datasets.
 The model supports multi-dimensional datasets with a multi-component dependent variable discretely sampled at unique points in a multi-dimensional independent variable space.
-It can also hold correlated datasets assuming the different physical quantities (dependent variables) are sampled on the same orthogonal grid of independent variables.
+It can also hold correlated datasets, assuming the different physical quantities (dependent variables) are sampled on the same orthogonal grid of independent variables.
 It can even handle datasets with non-uniform sampling on a grid.
-The CSDM can also serve as a re-usable building block in developing more sophisticated portable scientific dataset file standards.
+The CSDM can also be a re-usable building block in developing more sophisticated portable scientific dataset file standards.

 **MRSimulator** also uses CSDM internally as its model for simulated and experimental datasets.
 Any CSDM instance in **MRSimulator** can be serialized as a JavaScript Object Notation (JSON) file using its ``save()`` method.
-For example, the simulation after the signal processing step above is saved as a csdf file as shown below.
+For example, the simulation after the signal processing step above is saved as a csdf file, as shown below.